achiikun/tauon-ssh/README.md

 Easy and fun way to work with remote servers over SSH.

 This project is being renamed as previous name "Snowflake" is confusing since there is already a popular product with the same name.
 Personally I don't like "Snowflake" nor "Muon".
-Maybe one day I'll change its name.
+Maybe one day I'll change its name (to "Tauon").

 Muon is a graphical SSH client.
 It has an enhanced SFTP file browser, SSH terminal emulator, remote resource/process manager,